Yanmi01/First-LLM-App/readme.md

-# Project Name
+# A Basic LLm Q&A system using FastAPI

-This repository contains the code for the project "first LLM App".
+This repository contains the code for my first LLM project.
+Remember to first install the requiremets before runnung the app.

-## Description

-The "first LLM App" is a [insert brief description of the app here].

-## Installation

-To install and run the "first LLM App", follow these steps:

-1. Clone the repository to your local machine.
-2. [Insert any additional installation steps here].

-## Usage

-To use the "first LLM App", [insert instructions on how to use the app here].

-## Contributing

-Contributions are welcome!
-If you would like to contribute to the "first LLM App", please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

-## License

-This project is licensed under the [insert license name here].
-See the [LICENSE](LICENSE) file for more details.999999999998
+To run app.py, run the code below in your terminai
+'''uvicorn app:app --host 127.0.0.1 --port 5000 --reload'''

+Feel free to update the host and port number to any other choice values For testing in Postman, try:
+'''    {
+        "question": "which is bigger?
+9.11 or 9.9?", "model": "llama-3.1-8b-instant",
+        "temperature": 0.2
+    }'''